-- When it comes to your body, focus on eating whole, nutrient-dense foods while limiting your processed foods and sugars.
+- When it comes to your body, focus on eating whole, nutrient-dense foods while limiting processed foods and sugars.
 You should also focus on physical activity.
 This may mean something different to everyone.
-For some, this means training for a marathon, and for others, it may mean simply walking for 10 minutes after every meal.
-Whatever your level, start somewhere and don’t get discouraged.
+For some, this means training for a marathon, and, for others, it may mean simply walking for 10 minutes after every meal.
+Whatever your activity level, start somewhere and don’t get discouraged.
 Even small changes lead to big success.

 - When it comes to your mind, make sure you are always learning.
 Interested in ways to make a garden at home?
 Do research on it, maybe there is a class at a nearby plant nursery.
 Perhaps you have always wanted to be more confident in the kitchen, so take a cooking class.
 Not only will you learn a new skill, but you’ll be eating delicious food made by you.

 - The one that is often overlooked is your spirit.
 We live in a high-paced world, and we don't always take time for ourselves.
 Practicing mindfulness, breathing exercises, or medication are all great ways to take care of yourself.